Community Dance Day: Sunday 16 March @ Key Theatre, Peterborough

 Schedule:

-Take part in public dance workshops, led by community and professional dance artists across a range of styles.
+Take part in public dance class workshops, led by local community and national professional dance artists across a range of styles.
 Join in, learn new moves, and explore the medium of dance.

 Newcomers and experienced dancers are very welcome.